BloomBooks/BloomDesktop/ReadMe.md

 	`https://www.nuget.org/api/v2/`, and `http://build.palaso.org/guestAuth/app/nuget/v1/FeedService.svc/`
 	(not sure the second is necessary).

-	Add the /opt/mono-sil/ as additional runtime in MonoDevelop (`Edit -> Preferences`, `Projects/.NET Runtimes`).
+	Add the /opt/mono4-sil/ as additional runtime in MonoDevelop (`Edit -> Preferences`, `Projects/.NET Runtimes`).
 Currently, this is 3.0.4.1 (Oct.
 2014).

-	When you want to run Bloom you'll have to select the /opt/mono-sil/ as current runtime (Project/Active Runtime).
+	When you want to run Bloom you'll have to select the /opt/mono4-sil/ as current runtime (Project/Active Runtime).

 	At this point you should be able to build the whole BloomLinux solution (right-click in Solution pane, choose Build).

-10. You'll have to remember to redo the symlink step (end of #7) every time you install a new mono-sil package.
-You'll notice quickly if you forget because you get an error saying that it can't find XULRUNNER - that's an indication that it didn't source the environ file, either because the wrong runtime is selected or /opt/mono-sil/bin/mono points to mono-sgen instead of the wrapper script mono-sil.
+10. You'll have to remember to redo the symlink step (end of #7) every time you install a new mono4-sil package.
+You'll notice quickly if you forget because you get an error saying that it can't find XULRUNNER - that's an indication that it didn't source the environ file, either because the wrong runtime is selected or /opt/mono4-sil/bin/mono points to mono-sgen instead of the wrapper script mono4-sil.

 Hopefully we can streamline this process eventually.